Authenticate with Your Own User Store

 Legacy authentication scenario

-In a legacy authentication scenario, no new user record is created; the user remains in the legacy identity store and Auth0 will always use the identity it contains when authenticating the user.
+In a legacy authentication scenario, a new user record is created within Auth0 during the user's first login, but Auth0 does not store a hash of the user's password.
+Auth0 will always use the legacy identity store and the identity it contains when authenticating the user.

 Automatic migration scenario